kyliehuch/miRBase_RNA_Hub/README.md

-# miRBase_RNA_Hub
+# novelmicros
-Hub for UCSC Genome browser containing documentation for known miRNAs
+Hub for UCSC Genome browser containing documentation for novel miRNAs identified in Londin et all